TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

    This function is provided for a number of reasons.
 An embedding application might want to restart Python without having to restart the application itself.
-   An application that has loaded the Python interpreter from a dynamically loadable library (or DLL) might want to free all memory allocated by Python before unloading the DLL.
-During a hunt for memory leaks in an application a developer might want to free all memory allocated by Python before exiting from the application.
+   An application that has loaded the Python interpreter kutoka a dynamically loadable library (or DLL) might want to free all memory allocated by Python before unloading the DLL.
+During a hunt for memory leaks in an application a developer might want to free all memory allocated by Python before exiting kutoka the application.

    **Bugs and caveats:** The destruction of modules and objects in modules is done